AliceRamirez17/a-solar-tale/README.md

 ## 🧩 Structure of the Story
 The project is structured into five narrative acts:

-1. **Act I – I Am the Sun**: Cultural perspectives on the Sun across civilizations.
+1. **Act I – The Sun Introduces Itself**: Cultural perspectives on the Sun across civilizations.
-2. **Act II – The Watched Sun**: Historical observations, Galileo, and heliophysics.
+2. **Act II – The Sun Observed - Galileo's Eyes**: Historical observations, Galileo, and heliophysics.
-3. **Act III – The Little Flare**: A CME leaves the Sun and impacts Earth.
+3. **Act III – The Little Flare - Aria Awakens**: A CME leaves the Sun and impacts Earth.
-4. **Act IV – Aria’s Discovery**: A young girl connects with space weather data.
+4. **Act IV – Aria Discovers Space Weather**: A young girl connects with space weather data.
 5. **Act V – Guardians of the Sun**: The next generation rises to protect Earth.

 Each act appears as a visual screen/section on the website, using minimal UI and clean typography to enhance focus on the narration.